InjectiveLabs/mainnet-genesis/GENESIS-CEREMONY.md

 document.

 Genesis transactions will be collected on Github in this repository and checked for validity.
-Genesis file collection will terminate on  Monday June 28th 5 PM UTC time.
+Genesis file collection will terminate on  **Monday June 28th 5 PM UTC time**.
 The final recommended genesis file will be published shortly after that time.

-By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow validators that you will be around to bring your validator online by the recommended genesis time of Wednesday June 30th 1 PM UTC time to launch the network.
+By participating in this ceremony and submitting a gentx, you are making a commitment to your fellow validators that you will be around to bring your validator online by the recommended genesis time of **Wednesday June 30th 1 PM UTC time** to launch the network.
 Note that you can start `injectived` with the recommended genesis file before that time and, assuming you configure it successfully, it will automatically start the peer-to-peer and consensus processes once the genesis timestamp is reached.

 Please keep the following things in mind.